 If the answer to either of question 10.1 or 10.2 is "yes", please indicate whether the impact of any relevant statements, laws or regulations will differ depending upon whether (a) the relevant Internet site is maintained in your jurisdiction or elsewhere; or (b) the party effecting the marketing/trading through the Internet is locally licensed.

-Please confirm that by marketing to or trading with counterparts in your jurisdiction via the Internet local relevant regulatory bodies/local laws or regulations will not consider the party maintaining the relevant website to have established a physical establishment/branch in your jurisdiction.
+Please confirm that by marketing to or trading with counterparts in your jurisdiction via the Internet local relevant regulatory bodies/local laws or regulations will not consider the party maintaining the relevant website or the Enron trading entity (that otherwise does not already have a permanent establishment in your jurisdiction) to have established a physical establishment/branch in your jurisdiction.